 Check out our article on Work-Life Balance Statistics

 Creating A Stress-Free Workplace

 No job is without inherent pressures.
-But most stress at workplace isn’t linked to physical tasks as much as it is to other people.
+But most workplace stress isn’t linked to physical tasks as much as it is to other people.
 Bossy bosses.
 Unsympathetic coworkers.
 Careless colleagues.
-Much job stress could be alleviated simply by good manners and basic etiquette.
+Many causes of stress in the workplace could be alleviated simply by good manners and basic etiquette.

 Avoid office politics and be polite.
 No one is “out to get you.”
 Everyone at the workplace is on the same team, working toward the same goals.

 Everybody works at their own pace.